 EBM-enabling narratives for New Zealand

-We want to show what ecosystem-based management (EBM) of marine environments in Aotearoa New Zealand looks like now and how it could look in the future.
+This project has developed multimedia resources that can be used to explore what ecosystem-based management (EBM) of marine environments in Aotearoa New Zealand looks like now and how it could look in the future.

 Project leader: Dr Alison Greenaway, Landcare Research

-We also produced the Oceans Mesh sci-art installation at Light Nelson Festival in July 2018 which engaged with New Zealanders on marine management issues and encouraged their feedback.
+We also produced a sci-art installation, Oceans Mesh at the Light Nelson Festival in July 2018, which engaged with New Zealanders about marine management issues.

 In the media

 - Nelson science and art come together for national challenge, Nelson Mail

 This Earth Day, we’re celebrating our favourite place on the planet – the ocean.
 We can’t go swimming in it under the current Level 4 lockdown rules, but we can still appreciate it from afar.

 We are delighted to welcome our new Chair, Tania Te Rangingangana Simpson, who brings a wealth of knowledge that is directly relevant to our research into bringing together tikanga and mātauranga Māori with western science and New Zealand law.